Intermesh/groupoffice-docs/system-settings/modules.rst

 in the listed users or groups in this list, they have no access to the module.

 The core module permissions can be set by clicking the button labeled 'System Permissions'.
-If a user does not have access to the core module, they cannot use Group-Office.
+If a user does not have access to the core module, they cannot use GroupOffice.
 Use with care.

 .. figure:: /_static/system-settings/module-add-permissions-66.png
    :alt: Add a group to task permissions